The Best Shade Trees for Your Yard

 Size: 40-60 feet tall and wide

-Why grow it: One of the fastest-growing shade trees, sawtooth oak’s fall color is clear yellow to golden brown.
+Why grow it: One of the fast-growing shade trees, sawtooth oak’s fall color is clear yellow to golden brown.

 Botanical name: Quercus coccinea